Skip to article frontmatterSkip to article content

 Figure 2:An artistic celebration of the Dark Energy Spectroscopic Instrument (DESI) Year 1 data, showing a slice of the larger 3D map that DESI is constructing during its five-year survey.
 DESI is mounted on the Nicholas U. Mayall 4-meter Telescope at Kitt Peak National Observatory.
 Credit: DESI Collaboration/KPNO/NOIRLab/NSF/AURA/P. Horálek/R. Proctor

-The equations of classical physics are valid using physical (non comoving) quantities: proper distance, proper time, etc...
-However, using physical distances as a coordinate system is impractical in an expanding Universe.
-A more practical method is to write the equation in comoving space.
-Note
+The equations of classical physics are valid using physical (non-comoving) quantities: proper distance, proper time, etc...
+The use of physical distances as a coordinate system is however impractical in an expanding Universe because time and distance are linked.
+A more practical method is to write these equations in comoving space.
+Let us denote:

-How do you go from the physical coordinate system to the comoving coordinates system?
-The conversion of spatial partial derivatives is fairly straightforward:
+How do we switch from the physical coordinate system to the comoving coordinate system?
+The conversion of spatial partial derivatives is quite simple:

-The partial time derivative requires closer examination.
-Let’s write the differential of any function of time and space f(t,r)f(t,\vec{r}) :
+The time partial derivative requires more careful examination.
+Let us write the differential of any function of time and space f(t,r)f(t,\vec{r}):

 df=ftrdt+fritdri=ftrdt+fritd(aσi)=ftrdt+1afσit(σida+adσi)=(ftr+a˙a(σσ)f)dt+fσitdσi\begin{align} \dd f&= \left. {\partial f\over \partial t} \right|_\mathbf{r} \dd t + \left.{\partial f\over \partial r^i}\right|_\mathbf{t} \dd r^i \\ &= \left. {\partial f\over \partial t} \right|_\mathbf{r} \dd t + \left.{\partial f\over \partial r^i}\right|_\mathbf{t} \dd(a \sigma^i) \\ &= \left. {\partial f\over \partial t} \right|_\mathbf{r} \dd t + {1 \over a}\left.{\partial f\over \partial \sigma^i}\right|_\mathbf{t} (\sigma^i \dd a + a \dd \sigma^i)\\ &= \left( \left. {\partial f\over \partial t} \right|_\mathbf{r} + {\dot{a} \over a} (\vec{\sigma}\cdot \vec \nabla_{\sigma})f \right) \dd t + \left.{\partial f\over \partial \sigma^i}\right|_\mathbf{t} \dd \sigma^i \end{align}